 Plus, the power of the DNA testing combined with millions of family trees on their site makes family tree building a breeze.

 But what if you feel pretty good about your known family history, and you are more interested in seeing what you can learn about the health information contained within your DNA?

-The test is a little more expensive than the Ancestry DNA test, but if you are not looking for living relatives and prefer health information, it’s the best choice.
-Plus, as a bonus, you also get your maternal and paternal (if you are a male) haplogroup which can help you trace your ancient ancestry (this only comes with the Health + Ancestry report).
+The test is a little more expensive than the Ancestry DNA test, but if you want a decent-sized list of DNA matches and need health information, it’s the best choice.
+Plus, as a bonus, you also get your maternal and paternal (if you are a male) haplogroups which can help you trace your ancient ancestry (this only comes with the Health + Ancestry report).